Jesus Is Lord Church: Legal issues

 In February 2024, Jaymie Cando, a 17-year-old yellow belt varsity team member of the Jesus Is Lord Colleges Foundation (101 Bunlo, Bocaue) Taekwondo team, suffered severe facial injuries, including a broken nose, facial contusion, and swelling on her upper lip and jaw after an allegedly forced sparring session with a taekwondo black belter.
 Fermida Salvador said that Jaymie, her daughter, "endured coach Jerry Salvador, Jr.’s improper acts to keep scholarship".
-In an April 2, 2024 phone interview on Wanted sa Radyo on 105.9 True FM, Cando, in her affidavit, alleged in detail "the actions of the coach, including offers to massage her aching muscles after practice; she claimed that her coach forced her to have the sparring session with Antonio Joaquin, a black belter, who’s taller and 20 kilos heavier than her."
+In an April 2, 2024 phone interview on Wanted sa Radyo on 92.3 Radyo5 True FM (now 105.9 True FM), Cando, in her affidavit, alleged in detail "the actions of the coach, including offers to massage her aching muscles after practice; she claimed that her coach forced her to have the sparring session with Antonio Joaquin, a black belter, who’s taller and 20 kilos heavier than her."
 The Philippine Taekwondo Association and JILCF conducted their separate investigations into the controversy.